-Some oil-rich members of the Gulf Cooperation Council (GCC, composed of Saudi Arabia, the United Arab Emirates [UAE], Kuwait, Oman, Qatar, and Bahrain) have undertaken efforts to diversify their economies.
+Some oil-rich members of the Gulf Cooperation Council (GCC, composed of Saudi Arabia, the UAE, Kuwait, Oman, Qatar, and Bahrain) have undertaken efforts to diversify their economies.
 In 2021, Saudi Crown Prince Mohammed bin Salman Al Saud announced that Saudi Arabia, the world's second-largest oil producer, seeks to generate half of its domestic energy from renewable sources by 2030; this target is part of the Crown Prince's "Vision 2030" to diversify the kingdom's economy away from hydrocarbons.
 However, these types of pledges have engendered some skepticism.
 If the United States and Europe reduce their hydrocarbon dependency and domestic production, GCC state-owned oil companies may increase production to meet rising energy demands from China, India, and elsewhere.

 Other MENA countries that are net hydrocarbon importers are adjusting or may adjust their energy policies.
-For example, Morocco has attempted to reduce its dependence on fossil fuel imports and increase its domestic renewable energy output by building large concentrated solar power capacity.
+For example, Morocco has attempted to reduce its dependence on fossil fuel imports and aims to generate over half of its electricity from renewable sources by 2030 (e.g. by building concentrated solar power capacity).
 Morocco's government announced in 2019 that renewable sources composed an estimated 35% of its electricity production the prior year.
-Morocco aims to generate over half of its electricity from renewable sources by 2030.